Moment Estimation for Nonparametric Mixture Models Through Implicit Tensor Decomposition: Numerical Experiments

-In \cref{sec:mix_param_test} and \ref{sec:xfel}, we use error metrics defined in terms of the weights, means and higher moments computed from the random sample.
-For the means, this is
+For the tests on parametric mixtures we use error metrics defined in terms of the weights, means and higher moments computed from the sample.
+For means, this is

+where $\m A$ is the computed mean matrix, $\m A_{\text{sample}}$ is the true mean matrix of the sample, and $\gP$ ranges over all column permutations.
 The metrics used for the weights and higher moments are analogous (except that the permutation matrix $\Pi$ is fixed as the minimizer for the means in \eqref{eq:error-metric}).
-These metrics measure how well algorithms perform conditional on the given data, excluding the influence of the random sampling which no algorithm can control anyways.
+These error metrics measure how well algorithms perform conditional on the given data, excluding the influence of the random sampling which no algorithm can control anyways.

-Thirdly in \cref{sec:usps}, we test the robustness of \ALS on a real dataset \cite{usps}.
-The dataset concerns handwritten digit recognition, where conditional independence in the mixture components definitely fails.
-We find that \ALS still does a reasonable job, with results similar to those obtained by $\textup{k-means}^{++}$ in \textit{scikit-learn}.
+In the synthetic experiments, we assume the ground truth $r$ is known.
+We always center the data to mean 0 and scale it so that $\var(\v v^k) = 1$ for all $k \in [n]$ to improve numerical stability.
+The hyperparameters $\gt_i$ in $f^{[d]}$ are chosen to be inversely proportional to the number of entries in the off-diagonal of $i$th residual tensor